klaushofrichter/mcp-display-v2/prd.md

 # Implementation
 * We use NodeJS 20.19 or better, we do not use typescript
 * We use VUE3 composition API with vite for the browser application
+* We make sure that the server ports are fixed and not dynamic

 # Application UI design
 * There is a narrow MCP log section on the left side